N-Haitu31/holbertonschool-shell/permissions/README.md

 8-James_Bond : script that sets the permission to the file with No permission u+g but all to o.

 9-John_Doe : -rwxr-x-wx to the file hello.

+10-mirror_permissions : script that sets the mode of the file hello the same as olleh s mode.